This guide will show you how to create and manage forms using the XLSForm syntax.

 Adding media files to forms

-Adding media files, such as image, audio, or video to your XLSForm can add context to your questions and provide visual and audio support to surveyors or surveyees.
+Adding media files, such as images, audio, or videos to your XLSForm can add context to your questions and provide visual and audio support to surveyors or surveyees.
 You can add the following media files to your form: